Open3DTrack: Towards Open-Vocabulary 3D Multi-Object Tracking: Experiments

 \subsection{Benchmark Results}

 Table \ref{tab:table_main} shows results on the nuScenes \cite{nuscenes2019} validation set using 3D proposals from CentrePoint \cite{9578166} detector.
 We compare our open-vocabulary method on the various proposed splits with the baseline.
 For reference, we show the original closed-set results of 3DMOTFormer as an upper bound.
 The baseline method is a simple adaptation of 3DMOTFormer, where we replace class labels with labels obtained from 2D open-vocabulary detections and make use of confidence scores from the 2D detections as well.
-Baseline without unknowns drops any 3D proposals unmatched to 2D detections, while baseline with unknowns forms tracks with them and assigns them labels of the most common class within the track.
 For the first split, we show results for baseline with and without unmatched detections.
 With our presented adaptations, we achieve an overall AMOTA of 0.567 in the first split, with strong performance scores for the novel classes, improving significantly on top of the baseline.
 In each of the last two splits, we achieve a similar improvement over the baseline, with an overall AMOTA of 0.59 in split 2 and 0.536 in split 3.
-Particularly in split 3, we notice the performance being sub-par for novel class trucks; this is due to the vast variations in appearance, size, and type of vehicles for class trucks within the dataset, making this category a considerably difficult unknown class.
+Particularly in split 3, we observe AMOTP increasing across some classes.
+This may be due to the Track Consistency Scoring, where unknown 3D proposals might be incorrectly identified, increasing location error but improving AMOTA due to better track continuity.
 We show some challenging novel class examples in Fig. \ref{fig:qualitative}. \\

 We evaluate our method's generalization across different detectors, CenterPoint\cite{9578166}, MEGVII \cite{megvii} and BEVFusion \cite{bevfusion}, as shown in Table \ref{tab:detectors}.
 Our approach delivers consistent performance across various 3D proposal sources.
-The second part of the table shows generalization results when trained on proposals from one detector and tested on another.
 The best results are from the standard detector, likely due to alignment between train and test bounding boxes.
-Interestingly, while BEVFusion gives the highest base class performance, it results in the lowest novel class performance, possibly due to focusing on high-quality base class detections and less noise for regulation effect.
+Interestingly, BEVFusion gives the highest base class performance and the lowest novel class performance, possibly due to training on high-quality base class proposals and less noise for regulation.